-It’s not the chickens that need a holiday, but their hard-pressed owners.
-The only problem is – who will look after the chickens?
+It’s not the chickens that need a holiday but their hard-pressed owners.
+The only problem is – chickens and holidays can be difficult: who will look after the chickens?

-It’s sometimes suggested that chickens can be left for a few days with automatic pop-hole doors, feeders and drinkers.
+It’s sometimes suggested that you can leave chickens for a few days with automatic chicken doors, feeders and drinkers.
 Although these appliances are useful, daily (preferably twice daily) checks are still essential – for the following reasons:

-Chickens dislike change so it’s better if you are able to find a responsible person to take care of them in their own surroundings.
-If you have a large flock this is also likely to be the only viable option.
+Chickens dislike change, so it’s better if you can find a responsible person to take care of them in their own surroundings.
+If you have a large flock, this is also likely to be the only viable option.
 Here are some ideas:

 With so many people keeping chickens now, it may be possible to find a like-minded person nearby.
 You might even be able to organise an entire circle of chicken-sitters in your neighbourhood.
-You could post a message on our poultry forum – poultrykeeperforum.com to see if there is someone near you who might be prepared for you to help one-another out.
+You could post a message about chickens and holidays on our poultry forum- poultrykeeperforum.com, to see if there is someone near you who might be prepared for you to help one another out.

 A local youngster (or oldster!) may be happy to earn a few pounds looking after your flock when you are away.
 Unless you know the person well, it’s a good idea to ask for references as they will have access to your property when it is vacant.

-Pet-sitters will either call at your home to attend to your animals, or even live-in if required (this can be useful if you don’t like leaving your house unoccupied).
-Look for adverts in magazines, the vet’s surgery, animal feed stores or on-line.
-Remember to check references thoroughly, and to confirm that your pet-sitter has some experience of caring for chickens.
+Pet-sitters will either call your home to attend to your animals or even live-in if required (this can be useful if you don’t like leaving your house unoccupied).
+Look for adverts in magazines, the vet’s surgery, animal feed stores or online.
+Remember to check references thoroughly and to confirm that your pet-sitter has some experience of caring for chickens.

 Relocating the chickens